jsmoxon/JavaDocs/README.md

 ##Prerequisites
 Before running automated tests on Sauce Labs you must install JDK 1.6 (or higher) (not JRE).

-Note: To run tests in parallel or with a test framework like TestNG or Junit you will need to install a project managment and comprehension tool like Maven or Ant (explained later).
+__Note__: *To run tests in parallel or with a test framework like TestNG or Junit you will need to install a project managment and comprehension tool like Maven or Ant (explained later).*

 ##Code Example